chef-boneyard/chef-web-docs-2016/chef_master/source/server_manage_clients.rst

 =====================================================
 Client keys can be managed from the |chef manage| web user interface.

-.. warning:: The images below refer to client keys as "Clients".
+.. warning:: The images below refer to client keys as a "Client".

 Add
 -----------------------------------------------------